Suffering from a migraine headache is not easy, and, often, having a migraine causes one to become sensitive to light.

 A general physician diagnoses a migraine by:

 Then, according to the symptoms and triggers, a case of migraine may be classified according to the commonly-described migraine types such as:

 In terms of migraine treatment, it is important to understand that there is no migraine cure.
 However, your doctor may prescribe medications such as paracetamol, ibuprofen, and anti-emetics, to manage and reduce the symptoms.

-So, get it today by downloading it from Google Play or the Apple App Store and get in touch with a doctor to draw out a good plan to prevent possible migraine attacks!
+So, get in touch with a doctor to draw out a good plan to prevent possible migraine attacks!
 Begin your journey towards a healthier lifestyle!